tulpy/AzureFoundations/docs/Azure-Foundations-Setup-azure.md

 ![alt](https://docs.microsoft.com/en-us/azure/role-based-access-control/media/elevate-access-global-admin/aad-properties-global-admin-setting.png)

-## 2. Grant Access to User at root scope "/" to deploy Enterprise-Scale reference implementation
+## 2. Grant Access to User at root scope "/" to deploy Azure Foundations reference implementation

 Please ensure you are logged in as a user with UAA role enabled in AAD tenant and logged in user is not a guest user.